API Reference#

 ClassVar[Iterable[str]]

 Query keys to allow on the listing endpoint in addition to those derived from the response schema.
-Use for view-specific parameters consumed outside apply_list_params (e.g. an ?include_deleted=true escape hatch).
+Use for view-specific parameters consumed outside apply_list_params (e.g. ?include_deleted=true).

 default_page_size